tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-overview.md

 The `capacityOptimized` allocation strategy is designed for workloads where securing VM capacity is the highest priority.
 This approach ensures that VMs are allocated based on availability rather than cost considerations.

 ##### How Capacity Optimized Allocation Works
-- When determining which VM sizes to deploy, Azure prioritizes available capacity, without factoring in price.
+- Azure prioritizes available capacity, without factoring in price, when determining which VM sizes to deploy.
-- The system dynamically selects VM sizes based on capacity constraints, ensuring that instances can be allocated even in highly utilized regions.
+- VMs are deployed by dynamically selecting VM sizes based on underlying capacity availability, ensuring that instances can be allocated even in highly utilized regions.
-- This strategy is particularly useful for workloads that must secure compute resources without delays due to capacity shortages.
+- This strategy is useful for workloads that must secure compute resources without delays due to capacity shortages.

 ##### Considerations
-- Cost is not considered.
-The selected VM sizes may include the most expensive options if they are the most readily available.
+- Cost isn't considered.
+The selected VM sizes may include the most expensive options if they're the most readily available.
 - No user-defined ranking is required.
 Unlike the `Prioritized` allocation strategy, the selection process is fully automated based on Azure’s capacity insights.
 - VM allocation is region-dependent.
 Availability may vary across Azure regions, and the selection process adapts accordingly.
 - Best suited for critical workloads.
 This strategy is ideal when securing VMs is more important than optimizing for cost.

-By using the `capacityOptimized` allocation strategy, users can ensure that their workloads receive the necessary compute resources, even in situations where capacity constraints might otherwise prevent VM allocation.
+Using the `capacityOptimized` allocation strategy, users can ensure that their workloads receive the necessary compute resources, even in situations where capacity constraints might otherwise prevent VM allocation.

 #### Prioritized
-The `Prioritized` allocation strategy enables control over how VM sizes are allocated by defining a priority ranking.
-This allows for a more predictable allocation order based on preferred VM sizes.
+The `Prioritized` allocation strategy enables control over how VM sizes are allocated by defining a priority ranking. `Prioritized` allows for a more predictable allocation order based on preferred VM sizes.

 ##### How Prioritized Allocation Works
 - Each VM size in the `vmSizes` list can be assigned a priority rank to influence the order in which instances are allocated.
 - Lower rank numbers indicate higher priority.
 For example, a VM with a rank of 0 is prioritized over a VM with a rank of 2.
-- If multiple VM sizes have the same rank, they share the same allocation priority, and the system will distribute VMs across those sizes based on availability.
+- If multiple VM sizes have the same rank, they share the same allocation priority, Azure distributes VMs across those sizes based on availability.

 ##### Considerations
 - Ranking is optional.
-If no ranks are provided, all VM sizes will be treated with equal priority.
+If no ranks are provided, all VM sizes are treated with equal priority.
 - Ranks must be within the range of the vmSizes list size.
 For example, if there are five VM sizes, ranks must be within the range of 0 to 4 (or fewer if not all are assigned ranks).
-- Ranks do not need to be sequential.
-It is valid to have ranks such as 0, 2, 5 without needing to define 1, 3, or 4.
+- Ranks don't need to be sequential.
+It's valid to have ranks such as 0, 2, 5 without needing to define 1, 3, or 4.
 - Duplicate ranks are allowed.
 Multiple VM sizes can share the same rank, allowing for a tiered allocation approach where several sizes are treated equally.
 - Resource availability still applies.
 Even if a VM size has the highest priority, allocation is subject to regional capacity constraints.